How good alignment keeps your joints healthy

 2. Follow an exercise program aimed at stretching and strengthening your muscles.

 3. Increase the intensity of your training program gradually.
-Never push yourself too hard, too soon.
+Never push yourself too hard or too soon.

 4. Maintain a healthy body weight.
 Obesity can stress muscles, especially in your legs and back.